JohnDoeAkira/SimLesHouches2022/SequentialPipelines/EXT_seqPipeline.md

     python3 1_SimPlannerPointingProgramm.py >& SimPlannerPointingProgramm.log

 What files are created ?
 Differences with VIS ?
-NIP ?

 ## Step 3 : True Universe